Updated September 27, 2021

 - When eating or drinking in a space where eating or drinking is permitted

-- When a medical accommodation has been granted by the appropriate University official
+- When a medical accommodation has been granted by appropriate University of Maine System officials

 - In other special circumstances as may be determined by campus leadership